mobify/workshop--adaptivejs-site-1x/README.md

     Save the `_components.scss` file and close it.

     Now that we have common button styles, let's adjust our header menu button.
-9. In your editor app, from the `/assets/styles/templates/` (?partials?) directory, open the `_header.scss` header file.
+9. In your editor app, from the `/assets/styles/templates/partials` directory, open the `_header.scss` header file.
 10. In the `.t-header__menu block` block, add button modifications with the following lines of code:

     ```SCSS